AElfProject/AElf/docs/tutorials/setup/docker.md

 docker run -it -p 8000:8000 aelf/node:latest /bin/bash
 ```

 This command will run the container and a shell within it.
-From here you can modify the configuration.

-Use you favorite editor to modify the **appsettings.json**, here we use vim:
+From here you can modify the configuration: use you favorite editor to modify the **appsettings.json**, here we use vim:

 ```bash
 vim appsettings.json